PirieD704/final_project/readme.md

   As we were developing the game, we made the board much larger than the actual game window.
 So at many times the 'flag' wasn't visible on a player's screen, and we wanted players to be able to find the direction of the flag, and decided to use a flare that would point in the direction of the flag once a player fired it off.
 We tried a number of Phaser methods that came with the framework like `fireFrom` and `trackSprite` but nothing worked quite as we needed.
 Luckily, buried deep in the docs was a handy little method called `fireAtSprite` which did exactly what we needed.
 Each time a player fired a flare, no matter where on the board the flag was, the flare traveled in the right direction.
 Success!

+  * Challenge #4: Socket.io and getting it to play nice with Phaser

+  We thought it would be a pretty simple task to translate our working one player game into a multiplayer game.
+This was not the case.
+At all.
+From reading Phaser's documentation, we realized it's optimized for single player games.
+It wasn't built with multiplayer games in mind.
+At all.
+Despite this fact, we pushed forward and forced Phaser to support multiple players.
+Our largest challenge in this was getting two players on the screen at the same time so each could see the other's movements.
+For a while, one player could only see the other if their browser window was not being focused on.
+To fix this, we had to open up the player object, find the correct inner values (x coordinate, y coordinate and the individual player id) associated with the local object and transmit only that data back to the server.
+In this way, we avoided the issue of a stack overflow and were able to update all other players on the game board with the local player's necessary information so they could see the player moving and playing.

+  * Challenge #5: Getting Socket.io to work with AngularJS

+  This is an addition to the last challenge of getting Socket.io to work with Phaser, of getting Socket.io to work with AngularJS.
+At certain points in the game, mainly right after a user logged on to the game's URL and then again before users were dropped in to game play, we needed Angular's front end display to be able to communicate with Socket.io and the users connected via Socket.
+In order to get Socket and Angular talking, we made socket into a factory that could be injected into the Angular controller application, giving Angular access to Socket.io and allowing us to show the data we needed to on the front end to all players.

+  * Challenge #6: Figuring out which physics engine to use with our game

+  Phaser is wonderful in that it has multiple physics engines you can choose from: arcade physics, ninja physics and P2 physics.
+Phaser is also annoying in that it has multiple physics engines to choose from, and not all engines support all the physics methods that other engines do.
+Originally, we started our game running on the Phaser Arcade Physics engine, but halfway through we realized in order to have some game options we wanted like collision detection, object overlaps, the ability to move in any direction on the board, etc. So we switched to P2 physics and then had to rewrite or redesign some of our previous functions to accomodate the changes.
+Luckily, we were able to still accomplish what we needed to happen in the game play with the P2 physics engine in the time that we had.

 ##MVP (Minimum Viable Product)
 ---
 The MVP for this project was pretty ambitious, but with the assistance of the Phaser framework, it seemed very doable within our time frame.